andrianllmm/uniglyphs/README.md

 - **Keyboard Shortcuts**: quickly toggle styles using key combinations. (e.g., `Ctrl+B` for bold, `Ctrl+I` for italic, etc.) for a more efficient workflow.
 - **Persistent State**: saves essential data like the text and selected settings to continue editing even after leaving the page or closing the popup.

 ## Usage

 1. Install from the [Chrome Web Store](https://chromewebstore.google.com/detail/) (Not yet available, see how to clone in [development](#development)).
 Once installed, the toolbar activates on supported text inputs.
 2. Visit a supported site with a text box (e.g., Facebook) (see [supported sites](/apps/web-extension/utils/matches.ts)).
 3. Click into any text input field (like when posting) to show the toolbar following the caret.
+   Note: If the toolbar behaves strangely, the site may be using custom input components that aren’t fully supported.
+Use the popup or full editor instead.
 4. Or open the extension popup to use the editor and then copy the text.
 5. You can also visit the [homepage](https://uniglyphs.vercel.app/) to use the web-based editor and copy the text there.
 While you're there, you can also read the documentation and FAQs.

 ## Development